Learning Disabilities and Online College

 Can You Do Online School With an IEP?

 According to the law, IEPs do not carry over from high school into college, even for online degrees.
-Instead, colleges must provide accommodations for students with learning disabilities.
-However, accessing those accommodations for online college courses usually requires students to self-advocate.
+Instead, colleges must provide accommodations for students with learning disabilities by utilizing Section 504.
+However, accessing those accommodations for online college courses usually requires students to self-advocate and register with the school’s disability office.